 Our Communion Practice

 We celebrate the Lord’s Supper the 1st and 3rd weekends of each month.
 We practice Close Communion which means that we recognize that we are participating in the very body and blood of our Savior Jesus Christ when we partake of the bread and wine (1 Corinthians 10:16).
-Because God’s Word also tells us that the Lord’s Supper is an expression of unity of faith (1 Corinthians 10:17) and warns against partaking in an unworthy manner (1 Corinthians 11:27-29), we ask that if you are not a member of a Wisconsin Evangelical Lutheran Synod (WELS) or Evangelical Lutheran Synod (ELS) church, that you would wait to commune until we have an opportunity to study together what God’s Word says about communion, as well as other important things.
-Then you can find out exactly what we teach so you can be sure that we teach what God’s word teaches.
-Our prayer is that through this process the Lord will lead us to agreement and fellowship in his Word.
+Because God’s Word also tells us that the Lord’s Supper is an expression of unity of faith (1 Corinthians 10:17) and warns against partaking in an unworthy manner (1 Corinthians 11:27-29), we ask that if you are not a member of a Wisconsin Evangelical Lutheran Synod (WELS) or Evangelical Lutheran Synod (ELS) church, that you would wait to commune until we have an opportunity to study together what God’s Word says about God, our sin, our salvation, and what the Lord's Supper is.
+It's important for you that you find out exactly what we teach so you can be sure that what we teach truly what God says.
+Our prayer is that the Lord will then unite us in his Word.

 "It was he who gave some to be apostles, some to be prophets, some to be evangelists, and some to be pastors and teachers, to prepare God's people for works of service, so that the body of Christ may be built up until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ.